llaniewski/mkdocs-base/README.md

-# TCLB_docs
+# About TCLB_docs repo
+This repo contains documentation for the tclb solver: https://github.com/CFD-GO/TCLB

+## Tutorial

-This short tutorial will show you how to serve the webpage at you local machine at test your changes.
+This short tutorial will show you how to serve the webpage at you local machine and test your changes.

 First, it is safe to isolate your enviroment.